ekandreas/phpgrid/readme.txt

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+Download the free (or your paid) -version of phpgrid.org and place the lib folder under the plugin folder!
+Due to license rules we do not have the rights to provide you with the component.

 == Screenshots ==
 1. Shortcode inside your post html editor.